List of English football first tier top scorers: Club's top scorers in top tier

-Top five scorers by nationality / region
+Top five scorers by nationality/region

-With 187 goals, Liverpool winger Mohamed Salah is currently the highest foreign goalscorer in English top flight history.
+With 193 goals, Liverpool winger Mohamed Salah is currently the highest foreign goalscorer in English top flight history.

 Many nationalities have played in English top flight football throughout the years.
 The tables below show the top five highest scorers from their respective countries or region.
 As shown in the top 50 list above, the top English and Scottish goal scorers can be seen.

-Of the home nation countries, Premier League players are well short of the overall records.
-Northern Ireland's top Premier League scorer is Iain Dowie who scored 33 of his 57 goals in the Premier League.
-The top Welsh goal scorer is Ryan Giggs who scored 114 goals, 109 in the Premier League while Duncan Ferguson with 68 goals is the top Scottish goal scorer in the Premier League.
-All well short of the record totals by Derek Dougan, Ian Rush and Hughie Gallacher.
+Of the home nation countries, players from the Premier League era are well short of the overall records.
+Northern Ireland's top scorer is Iain Dowie, who scored 33 of his 57 goals in the Premier League.
+The top Welsh goal scorer is Ryan Giggs, who scored 114 goals (109 in the Premier League), while Duncan Ferguson with 68 goals is the top Scottish goalscorer in the Premier League.
+These numbers all fall short of the record top flight totals set by Derek Dougan, Ian Rush and Hughie Gallacher.
 Elsewhere, Republic of Ireland striker Robbie Keane scored 126 goals in the Premier League, but ended with 10 goals less than record holder Frank Stapleton.

-A different story occurs with the rest of the world, made up predominately of Premier League players only.
-South American Jorge Robledo's record remains from the fifties, currently the joint third highest goalscorer.
-Craig Johnston has been overtaking by Premier League Oceanic players while Lindy Delapenha, also, has lost his Caribbean record.
+A different story occurs with the rest of the world, made up predominately of Premier League-era players only.
+South American George Robledo's record remains from the 1950s, and he is currently the joint third-highest South American goalscorer.
+Craig Johnston has been overtaken by Premier League Oceanic players, while Lindy Delapenha also lost his Caribbean record.
 American Roy Wegerle has dropped to second in the United States and Canada scorers; his goals span the switch to the Premier League.
-The European and African top scorers are all from the Premier League era.
+The top European and African scorers are all from the Premier League era.

-When Dwight Yorke scored a hat-trick for Manchester United against Leicester City, on Sunday 17 January 1999, he became the top foreign scorer.
-With this treble he moved onto 84 top-flight goals, surpassing the previous record of 82, set by Chilean Jorge Robledo in 1953.
-Later that year on Saturday 18 December 1999, Yorke scored twice for Manchester United in a 4–2 away win at West Ham United.
-His first goal that day saw him become the first foreign player to score 100 top flight goals.
+When Dwight Yorke scored a hat-trick for Manchester United against Leicester City, on 17 January 1999, he became the league's top foreign scorer.
+With this treble, he moved onto 84 top flight goals, surpassing the previous record of 82, set by Chilean George Robledo in 1953.
+Later that year, on 18 December 1999, Yorke scored twice for Manchester United in a 4–2 away win at West Ham United.
+His first goal that day saw him become the first foreign player to score 100 top flight goals in England.
 This was his 27th league goal for Manchester United, after scoring 73 previously for Aston Villa.
-As of the end of the 2024–25 season, his 136 goals ranks him as the fifth-highest foreign goalscorer, behind Mohamed Salah 186, Sergio Agüero 184, Thierry Henry 175 and Robin van Persie 144.
+As of 2026, his 136 goals ranks him as the fifth-highest foreign goalscorer, behind Mohamed Salah's 193, Sergio Agüero's 184, Thierry Henry's 175 and Robin van Persie's 144.